See our office hours and locations.

 Whilst at university studying physics I became involved in an independent project to raise money and build a school in the Chikolongo region of Malawi.
 I was lucky enough to visit the school in 2012 and continue to be involved in the project.
 After graduation, I spent six months in the French Alps on a Ski season followed by an extensive two-month self-drive trip around southern Africa in a beaten-up old Land Rover.

-Following these travels I spent a year working on special effects in the the film industry before the itch for Africa persuaded me to move to the travel industry and Expert Africa in 2015.
-Since joining I have throughly enjoyed getting to know our Namibia programme and I continue to travel extensively - both with work and independently.
+Following these travels, I spent a year working on special effects in the film industry before the itch for Africa persuaded me to move to the travel industry and Expert Africa in 2015.
+Since joining I have thoroughly enjoyed getting to know our Namibia programme and I continue to travel extensively - both with work and independently.

 Tom's most recent Africa trips

 Over five years after I first visited Hwange, it was amazing to be back in such an expansive and varied park.
 This trip primarily focussed on the more rugged northern part of the park around Robins Camp and several new camps.
 Some of the road transfers between camps were long and bumpy, but the spectacle of Hwange, excellent elephant sightings, lion encounters and some superb walking safaris more than made up for it.

 After a three-year hiatus, I was delighted to get back to Botswana and explore several new areas.
 Although the rains had arrived, I still managed to see some excellent wildlife and enjoy a good range of activities.
 I was also pleased to be able to spend a night in Victoria Falls and catch up on some of the exciting new properties there.
 Highlights of this trip included watching storms roll across the Delta, witnessing a leopard catch his lunch, and boating on the Chobe River.